tvsirius/concordia_check/1_problem_identification/README.md

 ## Dream Idea of a Dream Project and the way to Concordia

-Before being introduced to Concordia, and realizing it's potential, I did have and idea of this kind:
+Long time ago in a galaxy far fat away...
+I had an idea of this kind:

 - The general idea, is something like a AI theatre
 The engine will be ChatGPT + Langchain framework.